museadmin/botorate/README.md

 ### Pycharm Configuration

-Pycharm needs to have te ScoutSuite directory marked as a "sources root" for local running and debugging.
+Pycharm needs to have the ScoutSuite directory marked as a "sources root" for local running and debugging.

 #### Run config for unit tests